slviajero/tinybasic/MANUAL.md

 @A is the number of available character of the current input stream.

+@S is the I/O error status.
+See the file I/O section for more information on it.

 The variables @O, @I, @C, and @A can be used for byte I/O on any stream.
-See the examples section for more information on this.

 The array @t() is the real time clock array.
 See the hardware drivers section for more information.